 Sometimes the greatest Christmas movies are ones that don’t really center around the jolly fat man or the holiday spirit entirely.
 Various instances in film have given us the Christmas theme in the background like a New York City cop fighting terrorists during a big Office Christmas party.
 Or perhaps an army of Gremlins terrorizing a town on Christmas Eve.
-I’m not even sure why movies like Die Hard or Gremlins are ever up for debate as far as labeling them as Holiday films; because they 100 % ARE and an undeniable fact at that.
+I’m not even sure why movies like Die Hard or Gremlins are ever up for debate as far as labeling them as Holiday films; because they 100 % ARE an undeniable fact at that.
 However, there are some true greats I’ve seen that could totally qualify as Christmas movies right alongside that of Stripe and John McLane and it is my mission to stamp a Santa hat-wearing Sico the Robot as a cinematic staple of the holiday season.

 Bangarang indeed that Hook is undeniably a Christmas movie.
 I guess maybe with the late, great Robin Williams’ larger-than-life persona, one could easily forget they’re actually watching a loosely based “Peter Pan” version of Charles Dickens’ “The Christmas Carol”.

-Before Peter Banning is bustled off to Neverland to save his kids from the dastardly Hook, Peter and his family arrive in London at Granny Wendy’s home that is decked out to the nine in Christmas decor with the score of “God Rest Ye Merry Gentlemen” playing in the background.
+Before Peter Banning is bustled off to Neverland to save his kids from the dastardly Hook, Peter and his family arrive in London at Granny Wendy’s home is decked out to the nine in Christmas decor with the score of “God Rest Ye Merry Gentlemen” playing in the background.
 After Peter remembers his origins, defeats Captain Hook (Dustin Hoffman), and returns to London with his children, he wakes up in the snow a changed man, grateful to be reunited with his family and determined not to miss another important moment.
 This, in my mind, mirrors the feel of Ebenezer Scrooge’s newfound grateful attitude and that power/money is trivial; thus reminding us to cherish the time we have we our loved ones.
 It’s a magical film that represents all the child-like wonder that is felt during the season and was actually released in December of 1991.
 So I can’t see this as anything but, a Peter Pan holiday movie.

 I’m probably going to hear a barrage of complaints that the national treasure that is Rocky IV is nowhere near a Christmas movie.
 Lemme stop you right there because you’re wrong and get off my blog right now.